Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Selection of events

 \subsection{Preselection of events}

-We apply the same analysis strategy and selection procedure introduced in \cite{ourpaper}, in this analysis.
-The selection of events procedure could be divided into two stages; the first is the preselection, which will be discussed in this section; and the second is the events selection, that will be discussed in the next section.\\ The preselection is a manifestation of the high $P_{T}$ muon identification \cite{R41, R32}, in addition to some cuts related to the trigger requirements (HLT\_Mu40\_eta2p1), the high $P_{T}$ muon ID was applied in 2012 data analysis, for the search for new physics with events containing dimuon resonance \cite{zprime}.\\ In addition to the condition that the selected events must pass the high $P_{T}$ muon identification, the offline reconstructed transverse momentum of the muon must be more than 45 GeV, as the threshold of the used trigger is 40 GeV, to avoid the low efficiency rang and to be in the efficiency plateau of the trigger, furthermore, $|\eta| < 2.1$ and the invariant mass of the dimuon must be above 50 GeV, as we are looking for a resonance in the high mass regime.\\
+The aim of the selection is to pick out events containing dimuon in addition to missing transverse momentum.
+This selection is divided into two steps; the first one is the preselection which is presented in table \ref{cuts}$(i)$ and the second step is the tight selection introduced in table \ref{cuts}$(ii)$.
+The detailed definition of these cuts will be explained in this section.

+The preselection is a manifestation of the high transverse momentum $(p_{T})$ muon identification introduced in \cite{R41, R32}.
+It includes cuts related to the trigger requirements (HLT\_Mu40\_eta2p1), the $p_{T}$ threshold of this trigger is 40 GeV within the tracked acceptance ($|\eta| < 2.1$) and the high $p_{T}$ muon ID, that was applied in 2012 data analysis, used for the search for new physics with events containing dimuon resonance \cite{zprime}.
+In addition we apply some kinematics cuts as the reconstructed transverse momentum of the muon ($p^{\mu}_{T}$) must be greater than $45$ GeV, $|\eta^{\mu}| < 2.1$ and the invariant mass of the dimuon must be above 50 GeV, as we are looking for a resonance in the high mass regime.
+The preselection cuts are listed in table \ref{cuts}$(i)$.